bunu23/data-structure-and-algorithm/README.md

   - In a **min-heap**, the key of each node is greater than or equal to the key of its parent.
   - In a **max-heap**, the key of each node is smaller than or equal to the key of its parent.

-### 3. **Array Representation of Binary Heap**
+### 3. **Representation of Binary Heap**

 One of the key benefits of binary heaps is that they can be efficiently represented using an array, rather than an actual tree structure.
 This is possible because a binary heap is a complete binary tree.

+Binary heaps usually are implemented using arrays.
+The first entry of an array is taken as empty.
+As Binary heaps are complete binary tree, the values are stored in array by traversing tree level by level from left to right.

 #### 3.1. **Indexing in an Array**: